 I spend a lot of time thinking about Perspective.
 About the inherent limitations of any single lens – the Western one in particular.
+I write about women trying to locate themselves in the world, in their own respective realities.

-The atmospheres and narratives I’ve observed and experienced at home and abroad remain with me and have led to my practice as a playwright today, which is more locally based but remains focused on creating a space where change can be effected.
+The atmospheres and narratives I’ve observed and experienced at home and abroad remain with me and have led to my practice as a playwright today, which is mostly locally based but remains focused on creating a space where change can be effected.

 Questions I'm Asking: